-"software" entered earlier will be inserted at this location automatically by Fleet System.
-At this point, press <RETURN>.
-After the word "Jefferson" is added to the User Dictionary, the message Spellchecking completed will appear in the Status Line Area.
+When all of the corrections are completed, the word "Jefferson" is added to the User Dictionary, the message Spellchecking completed will appear in the Status Line Area.
 If any additional Suspect Words had existed, pressing <RETURN> would have caused you to proceed to the next occurrence of the Suspect Word.
 When Fleet System reaches the last occurrence of that Suspect Word, it will move to the next different Suspect Word.

-In summary, whenever the last Suspect Word of a document is edited (there are no additional spelling errors in our example), words designated to be "added" will be added to the User Dictionary and the prompt Spellchecking completed will appear to signify that the entire process is completed.
+In summary, whenever the last Suspect Word of a document is edited (there are no additional spelling errors in our example), words designated to be "added" will be added to the User Dictionary and the prompt Spellchecking complete will appear to signify that the entire process is completed.
 You will now want to replace the Dictionary Diskette in the disk drive with your Document Diskette, and store the spellchecked version of your text file.
 Remember, the spelling corrections are not made on disk until you store the spellchecked version of the text file.